 You’ll discover a high quality of paintings, sculpture, jewelry, intricate Huichol beadwork, amber and local handicrafts.
 Many of the galleries invite their artists to be on hand to meet potential buyers and discuss their work.

 The Art District is also home to some sophisticated dining establishments with extensive wine and tequila lists.
-For example, dine al fresco in the romantic courtyard at Tequila restaurant that lives up to its name with a lengthy list of the finer brands of Mexico’s national drink.
-If you are feeling adventurous, ask them for a tequila tasting; the bar features over 50 different varieties.
-The house specialty is jumbo shrimp smothered in (you guessed it) tequila, lime, butter and garlic.
-The Aquarium of the World
+For example, dine al fresco in romantic courtyard's around the down town area with a lengthy list of the finer brands of Mexico’s national drink.
+If you are feeling adventurous, ask for a tequila tasting; the bars feature many different varieties.

 Unspoiled beaches, luxury resorts, world-renowned golf courses and sport fishing... just when you’re thinking Los Cabos has it all, don’t overlook Cabo Pulmo National Marine Park in the East Cape.
 Its shallow bay cradles three living reefs, including the only hard coral reef in North America.
 A kaleidoscope of vibrant tropical fish and turquoise blue waters await your discovery at Cabo Pulmo, a family-oriented and ecofriendly park.

 Jacques Cousteau once called the sea of Cortez with its eight reef fingers, “The Aquarium of the World”.
 The Sea contains 39 percent of the world’s total number of species of marine mammals and is recognized by UNESCO for its extraordinary importance.
 Over the past ten years, Cabo Pulmo has taken great initiatives to restore life in the reef as it had been severely depleted due to over-fishing.
 These efforts have earned Cabo Pulmo the distinction of being an official Mexican Marine Park.